hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-claim-airdrop.md

 The basic `TokenClaimAirdrop` fee should be proportional to the number of airdrops being claimed in the transaction.

-Additionally, we should have a fee component for the token association and the crypto transfer that will happen as result of the airdrop claim.

 An update into the `feeSchedule` file would be needed to specify that.

 ### Services updates